Chiral quantum optics using a topological resonator: Abstract

 \section{Abstract}

-Topological photonic structures exhibit chiral edge states that are robust to disorder and sharp bends\cite{Lu2014, Ozawa2019}.
-When coupled to quantum emitters, these edge states generate directional light emission that enables unprecedented control of interactions between light and matter in a nanophotonic device.
-While directional light emission in one-dimensional topological, as well as conventional, waveguides has been previously demonstrated, the extension of these concepts to resonator structures that enhance light-matter coupling remains challenging \cite{Lodahl2017, Barik2018, Sollner2015, Petersen2014}.
-Here we demonstrate chiral light-matter interactions in a topological resonator.
-We employ valley-Hall topological edge states to realize a helical resonator at the interface of two topologically distinct regions.
-Such a helical resonator has two counter-propagating modes with opposite polarizations.
-We show chiral coupling of the resonator to a quantum emitter resulting in a Purcell enhancement of 3.4 due to resonant coupling.
+Chiral nanophotonic components, such as waveguides and resonators coupled to quantum emitters, provide a fundamentally new approach to manipulate light-matter interactions.
+The recent emergence of topological photonics has provided a new paradigm to realize helical/chiral nanophotonic structures that are flexible in design and, at the same time, robust against sharp bends and disorder.
+Here we demonstrate such a topologically protected chiral nanophotonic resonator that is strongly coupled to a solid-state quantum emitter.
+Specifically, we employ the valley-Hall effect in a photonic crystal to achieve topological edge states at an interface between two topologically distinct regions.
+Our helical resonator supports two counter-propagating edge modes with opposite polarizations.
+We first show chiral coupling between the topological resonator and the quantum emitter such that the emitter emits preferably into one of the counter-propagating edge modes depending upon its spin.
+Subsequently, we demonstrate strong coupling between the resonator and the quantum emitter using resonant Purcell enhancement in the emission intensity by a factor of 3.4.
 Such chiral resonators could enable designing complex nanophotonic circuits for quantum information processing, and studying novel quantum many-body dynamics.